withastro/docs/CONTRIBUTING.md

 As a general guide for writing tone, you can follow the [Google Developers Guide](https://developers.google.com/style/tone):

-"In your documents, aim for a voice and tone that's conversational, friendly, and respectful without being overly colloquial or frivolous; a voice that's casual and natural and approachable, not pedantic or pushy.
+>In your documents, aim for a voice and tone that's conversational, friendly, and respectful without being overly colloquial or frivolous; a voice that's casual and natural and approachable, not pedantic or pushy.
 Try to sound like a knowledgeable friend who understands what the developer wants to do.
+>

-Don't try to write exactly the way you speak; you probably speak more colloquially and verbosely than you should write, at least for developer documentation.
+>Don't try to write exactly the way you speak; you probably speak more colloquially and verbosely than you should write, at least for developer documentation.
 But aim for a conversational tone rather than a formal one.
+>

-Don't try to be super-entertaining, but also don't aim for super-dry.
+>Don't try to be super-entertaining, but also don't aim for super-dry.
 Be human, let your personality show, and be memorable.
 But remember that the primary purpose of the document is to provide information to someone who's looking for it and may be in a hurry.
+>

-Remember that many readers aren't fluent English speakers, many of them come from cultures different from yours, and your document might be translated into other languages.
-For more information, see Writing for a global audience."
+>Remember that many readers aren't fluent English speakers, many of them come from cultures different from yours, and your document might be translated into other languages.
+For more information, see Writing for a global audience.

 Also see tips on how to [write inclusive documentation](https://developers.google.com/style/inclusive-documentation).
 ## Specific Astro Writing Notes